 Other communication tools bring team members together to discuss ongoing projects.
 For example, Slack features customizable one-to-one, enterprise-wide, or departmental group chats, including live voice communications.
 It includes encryption, key management, audit logs, and data loss prevention.

 Video communication tools improve collaboration, but they can bring remote security risks.
-During the Covid pandemic, there were many cases of attackers recording Zoom calls.
+During the COVID-19 pandemic, there were many cases of attackers recording Zoom calls.
 That’s because threat actors can steal credentials or hijack calls over insecure connections.

 Companies should couple collaboration tools with a reliable B2B VPN and access management systems.
 They ensure that calls are private and only legitimate invitees will be present.